-Learn how to cook sirloin steak at home like a pro!
-Create juicy, flavorful steak cooked to the perfect level of doneness with this stove to oven method.
+Learn how to cook sirloin steak at home like a pro.
+This easy stove-to-oven method creates a juicy, flavorful steak cooked to the perfect doneness every time.

 Top sirloin has long been my favorite cut of steak to cook at home.
 It’s lean, has great beefy flavor, and is far more affordable than some of the pricier cuts.
 I love to serve it smothered with Sautéed Mushrooms for Steak for a steakhouse-style meal at home.